stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 - Donning a ML device makes you look cool, while the Hololens 'helmet' will make anyone wearing it look a bit 'sad.'

 ### Cons:
 - The visual quality doesn't feel ground breaking; the experience is very Hololens-esque, with a restrictive field of view and weak ghosty visuals.
-It's still a strong step forwards, but not a huge one.
+It's still a step forwards, but not a huge one.
 - I didn't find the hand controller intuitive and they seemed buggy, but this will likely be cleared with future updates.

 These are only my initial impressions.
 I'll reserve full judgement until a more comprehensive trial.